hickory-dns/hickory-dns/README.md

 The server code is complete, the daemon supports IPv4 and IPv6, UDP and TCP.
  There currently is no way to limit TCP and AXFR operations, so it is still not recommended to put into production as TCP can be used to DOS the service.
- Master file parsing is complete and supported.
+ Zone file parsing is complete and supported.
 There is currently no forking option, and the server is not yet threaded (although it is implemented with async IO, so threading may not be a huge benefit).
 There is still a lot of work to do before a server can be trusted with this externally.
 Running it behind a